Lethalz/LethalZet/202109231909/README.md

 `cin` is a predefined variable that reads data from the keyboard with the extraction operator (`>>`).

+The name `cin` refers to the standard input stream (pronounced “see-in,” for “char- acter input”)

 In the following example, the user can input a number, which is stored in the variable x.
 Then we print the value of x:

 Example